Abstinence-only-until-marriage education brought to you by the state Louisiana (and funded by your tax dollars):

 Unfortunately, last Thursday U.S. District Court Judge Porteous didn’t see things our way.

 Even though the U.S. Constitution requires the separation of church and state, and forbids the government from favoring one religion over another, Judge Porteous decided Louisiana was within the bounds of the law.
 (It should be noted that the state only showcased and endorsed religious content featuring Christianity — no other religion was ever specifically discussed.)

-I think Joe Cook, Executive Director of the ACLU of Louisiana, put it best: “If telling kids that abstaining from sex will bring them closer to God isn’t religion, I don’t know what is.
+I think Joe Cook, Executive Director of the ACLU of Louisiana, put it best: “If telling kids that abstaining from sex will bring them closer to God isn’t a religion, I don’t know what is.
 Taxpayer money shouldn’t be used to deliver sermons.
 Period.”